-SHE Transmission is forecasting a c.3% (including EV adjustments) underspend of totex allowances during the eight-year RIIO-T1 period.
+SSEN Transmission achieved around 4% (after accounting for EV adjustments) underspend of totex allowances during the eight-year RIIO-T1 period.
 This aggregate position reflects underspend on load related outputs, overspend on non-load related outputs and non-operational capital expenditure.
 This does not consider any impact of RIIO-T2 on the close out of RIIO-T1 as a result of Ofgem's recent Draft Determinations for RIIO-T2.